UBC Botanical Garden: Gardens

-There is also a series of small gardens, including the Pacific Slope Garden, Arbour Garden, Winter Garden, Perennial Borders Garden, Grow Green Demonstration Area, Contemporary Garden, Cattail Marsh, Walk in the Woods Trail.
+There is also a multiple other small gardens, including the Pacific Slope Garden, Arbour Garden, Winter Garden, Perennial Borders Garden, Grow Green Demonstration Area, Contemporary Garden, Cattail Marsh, Walk in the Woods Trail.

-UBC Botanical Garden also administers the Nitobe Memorial Garden, a traditional Japanese garden located on the north end of campus.
-Designed to celebrate the memory of Dr. Nitobe Inazō, a prominent Japanese scholar and diplomat, the garden was completed in 1960 and is renowned for its authentic Japanese landscaping, including carefully arranged stones, lanterns, a tea house, and seasonal plantings.
-The garden serves as both a cultural and educational space, offering visitors a tranquil environment for reflection while providing insight into Japanese garden design principles, aesthetics, and symbolism.
-It also hosts guided tours, educational programs, and community events that promote cross-cultural understanding and appreciation of traditional Japanese horticultural practices.
+UBC Botanical Garden also administers the Nitobe Memorial Garden, a traditional Japanese garden located on the north end of the Point Grey campus.

 Research

-UBC Botanical Garden, a department within UBC’s Faculty of Science, serves as a dynamic hub for botanical research and education.
-Its extensive living collections, curated by expert horticultural staff, support studies in plant conservation, ecology, horticulture, and plant biodiversity.
-The Garden’s specialized facilities including propagation nurseries and controlled-environment spaces enable hands-on, applied research as well as support for teaching and community-based projects.
+UBC Botanical Garden is a department within UBC's Faculty of Science focused on botanical research and education.
+Its living collections support studies in plant conservation, ecology, horticulture, and plant biodiversity.
+The Garden's facilities, including propagation nurseries and controlled-environment spaces, enable research, teaching, and community-based projects.

 Researchers at the Garden have conducted a wide range of projects, from monitoring plant phenology in the British Columbia Rainforest Garden using infrared-sensitive cameras, to studies on geographic variation in birds of Western Canada, and initiatives focused on plant conservation and restoration, including growing rare or threatened native plants for habitat recovery.
 The Garden is also closely affiliated with UBC’s Centre for Plant Research, which focuses on plant systematics, evolutionary genomics, and gene expression, enhancing the Garden’s research capabilities.

 UBC Botanical Garden also engages in national and international research partnerships.
 It contributes to initiatives like OneKP, generating large-scale gene sequence information for 1,000 plant species, and participates in Canadensys, a project that aims to digitize and share specimen data from Canadian biological collections.
 Through these activities and collaborations, the Garden continues to advance botanical science and conservation while providing vital resources for research, education, and public engagement.